blakethom8/cool-mint/README.md

 ## 🚀 Introduction

 Welcome to the GenAI Launchpad – your all-in-one repository for building powerful, scalable Generative AI applications.
-Whether you’re prototyping or deploying at scale, this Docker-based setup has you covered with everything from event-driven architecture to seamless AI pipeline integration.
+Whether you’re prototyping or deploying at scale, this Docker-based setup has you covered with everything from event-driven architecture to seamless AI workflow integration.

 No need to start from scratch or waste time on repetitive configurations.
 The GenAI Launchpad is engineered to get you up and running fast, with a flexible design that fits your workflow – all while keeping things production-ready from day one.